eltonasuquo67-ship-it/Portfolio-Website/README.md

   <div style="max-width:800px; margin:auto; padding:20px;">
     <h2>👤 About Me</h2>
     <p>
-      I am a passionate Data Analyst skilled in extracting, cleaning, analyzing, and visualizing data to help organizations make informed decisions.
+      I am a passionate Data Analyst with a strong sales background skilled in extracting, cleaning, analyzing, and visualizing data to help organizations make informed decisions.
-      I enjoy working with data to discover patterns, solve problems, and present insights in a simple and meaningful way.
+      I enjoy working with data to discover patterns, solve problems, and present insights in a simple and meaningful way for business growth.
     </p>
   </div>
   <!-- Skills -->